matusi/STM32L4-MEMS-sensors/README.md

 - 16-bit digital output resolution
 - 192 bytes FIFO buffer (32 X/Y/Z samples)

+.
+The BMG250ICG-20330[3] gyroscope from InvenSense can measure with the sensitivity of 16.4 LSB ◦/s to 262.4 LSB ◦/s the resolution of the ADC is 16-bit and the range is from 125 ◦/s to 2000 ◦/s.

 - #### ICG20330 Gyroscope
+The ICG-20330[2] gyroscope from InvenSense can measure with the sensitivity of 131 LSB ◦/s to 1048 LSB ◦/s the resolution of the ADC is 16-bit and multiple ranges of range is from 31.5 ◦/s, 125 ◦/s to 250 ◦/s.
+2

 - #### MMCMA Magnetometer
+The MMC5983MA[5] can measure magnetic field strength with configurable sensitivity of 0.25 mG up to 0.0625 mG , has an ADC with a resolution of 16-bit up to 18-bit resolution and a full scale range of ±8 G.
 - #### 89BSD Barometer

+The TE89BSD[6] can measure pressure with a multiple configurable range of 300 mbar up to 1200 mba ,has an ADC with a resolution of 24-bit and a sensitivity per LSB of 0.016 mbar up to 0.11 mbar.

 ## Documentations